pivot-access-ltd/bma-offline-docs/src/how-to-tag-machines-5928.md

 * Serial refers to the device’s serial number, but is used to report the MAC address for network devices, GUID for disk partition.

 You can also find device classes from the same sources.

+<a href="#heading--node-capabilities"><h3 id="heading--node-capabilities">Capabilities</h3></a>

+Capabilities are used to report features of a given node.
+The exact meaning of each feature depends on the type of node.
+It can be the presence of an arithmetical co-processor for a CPU, the ability to run at 1GB/s for a network interface, etc. In most cases, capabilities reported by lshw are auto-documented.

+To see the capabilities of a specific machine, you can download your HW configuration information, as described above.

+<a href="#heading--kernel-options"><h2 id="heading--kernel-options">About Kernel options</h2></a>

+You can add kernel options when creating both manual and automatic tags.
+Kernel options will be automatically applied at boot time or when the machine with that tag is commissioned or deployed.

+When updating kernel options on a tag that matches Deployed machines, be aware that the new kernel option will be applied during boot time, so you will need to release and re-deploy them to pick up the change.
+Otherwise, these deployed machines will have the old kernel options.

+If there are multiple tags associated with a machine, the kernel options will be concatenated from all the tags combined, sorted alphabetically .

 <a href="#heading--how-to-create-automatic-tags"><h2 id="heading--how-to-create-automatic-tags">How to create automatic tags</h1></a>